JosephAllen/salesforce-cli-security-best-practices/README.md

   - Click _Install_ on the Salesforce CLI _Connected App_ row (this will enable us to better control use of the App)
 - Click `Edit Policies`
 - `Permitted users` = `Admin approved users are pre-authorized`
+- `Refresh Token Policy` = `Expire refresh token after` (this will require developers to login at least once per day)
 - Session Policies: High Assurance session required
-  - Raise the session level to high assurance
+  - Raise the session level to high assurance (this will enforce Multi-factor authentication for the CLI)
 - Add the `Salesforce CLI Access` permission set to the App

 ### Setup: Session Settings